What are the 7 Summits?

 The climb to Aconcagua's summit is no walk in the park, but the stunning views of the Andean landscape make it all worthwhile.

-Our next stop takes us to the rugged wilderness of Alaska, where Denali reigns supreme.
+Our next stop takes us to the rugged wilderness of Alaska, where Denali reigns supreme as the highest mountain in the United States.
 Formerly known as Mount McKinley, this powerful mountain rises to an impressive height of 20,310 feet (6,190 meters).

 Scaling Denali is not for the faint-hearted, with unpredictable weather and challenging terrain testing even the most experienced climbers.